Last Updated: October 6, 2021

 12.5 Assignment.
 Neither Party may assign all or part of the Agreement without the prior consent of the other Party; provided, however, that such consent will not be required in the case of an assignment in connection with the sale or transfer of all or substantially all the Party’s assets; provided, further, that Affirm may assign the Agreement (whether by operation of law, merger or other combination) to an affiliate or subsidiary.
 Following any assignment permitted hereunder, the assignee will have the same rights and obligations as the assignor and will agree in writing to be bound by the terms and conditions of the Agreement.
 Merchant must promptly notify Affirm if Merchant undergoes a change of ownership or control.

 12.6 No Third-Party Beneficiaries.
-Except as expressly set forth in this Section 12.6 or the applicable Affirm Policies and Service Terms with respect to any affiliates or subsidiaries of Affirm, the Agreement is for the benefit of, and may be enforced only by, Merchant and Affirm and their respective successors and permitted transferees and assignees, and is not for the benefit of, and may not be enforced by, any third party.
+Except as expressly set forth in this Section 12.6 or the applicable Affirm Service Terms with respect to any affiliates or subsidiaries of Affirm, the Agreement is for the benefit of, and may be enforced only by, Merchant and Affirm and their respective successors and permitted transferees and assignees, and is not for the benefit of, and may not be enforced by, any third party.

 12.7 Further Assurances.
 Each Party will, upon the request of the other Party, promptly execute and deliver such documents and perform such acts as may be necessary to give full effect to the terms of the Agreement.